Upstatement/ups-editorial-wp-plugin/README.md

 - `Navigation theme`: When paired with dark background image toppers, an already dark-themed nav can appear invisible.
 This option allows for lighter navigation themes
 - `Overline`: Choose a primary category for your article to allow for better recirculation amongst common themes

-#### Bylines Panel
+#### Authors Panel

-The bylines panel allows editors to assign multiple authors to the author byline.
+The Authors panel allows editors to assign multiple authors to the author byline.
 This process starts with the `Authors` section under `Posts`, where you can create author profiles.

 These authors also serve as taxonomies for your articles, so archive pages full of an author's own content are auto-generated on your behalf.